Multi-view biomedical foundation models for molecule-target and property prediction: Discussion

 \section{Discussion}

-A molecular foundation model that is fine-tunable on a broad, diverse set of tasks can serve as a crucial component of any discovery workflow.
-The choice of molecular representation is key to building such foundation models.
-However, each choice may have strengths and weaknesses, and each individual representation (view) typically performs well on certain downstream tasks and not others.
+A molecular foundation model that is fine-tunable on a broad, diverse set of tasks can serve as a crucial component of any discovery workflow and the choice of molecular representation is crucial.
+Each choice may have strengths and weaknesses, and each individual representation (view) can perform well on certain downstream tasks and not others.
 Here we introduce MMELON, a multi-view architecture that combines molecular representations from multiple embeddings using an interpretable late fusion approach, utilizing foundation models based on three common representations of chemical structure, Graph, Image and Text.

-We fine-tune our multi-view model on a set benchmark datasets that span diverse tasks such as binding activity, toxicity and drug metabolism.
+We fine-tune our multi-view model on a set of benchmark datasets that span diverse tasks including binding activity, drug metabolism, and ADME properties.
 We compare the performance of the multi-view model with the single view models whose encodings feed into it.
-Overall the multi-view model performs robustly across a wide range of property prediction tasks involving both classification and regression - it gives the best performance in the majority of the tasks, while closely matching the best single model in the remaining ones.
-In contrast, none of the single view models is dominant for all tasks.
-This demonstrates that the MMELON architecture is indeed able to leverage the ``sweet spots" from each individual view to achieve better scaling across a large number of diverse downstream tasks.
+Overall the multi-view model performs robustly across a wide range of property prediction tasks involving both classification and regression, performing best or next best on any nearly every considered task and closely matching the best single-view result.

-For the Graph model we introduced a novel pre-training task, Betti number prediction that captures topological features.
-Among the single view models, the Graph Model is the strongest and is the most significant contributor to the multi-view model in most cases (Fig. \ref{fig:molnet_scaffold}B).
+We note that the late fusion approaches considered here do not clearly surpass the strongest single view on the set of chosen benchmarks.
+Indeed, the weights of each view extracted from our model indicate the fine-tuned multi-view models are generally dominated by a single contribution (Fig. \ref{fig:molnet_scaffold}C).
+Although the embedding analysis in Sec. \ref{pretrain_results} suggests complementarity (or at minimum weak correlation) between the Image and Graph pre-trained representations, we find that the fine-tuning process introduces additional correlations between task-specific models (see Figs. S4-S5).
+Overfitting of chemistry models to a select modality or property has generally been attributed to the choice of dataset~\cite{sieg2019need,chen2019hidden,morrone_combining_2020,gorantla_proteins_2024}, yet behavior similar to that observed here have been reported in other fields of machine learning and said to arise from imbalanced learning between modes~\cite{wang2020makes,wu2022characterizing,zhang2024multimodal}.
+Here, we experiment with multi-learning rate strategies (see Methods) and future work will further explore alternative training and fusion strategies.